arjunagarwal0611/ImageClassifier/README.md

 # ImageClassifier
-This project was made for Practise School-1
+This project was made for Practice School-1